Fees, Cancellation Policy, FAQ & Good Faith Act

 Good Faith Estimate Act Information

-You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
+• The right to receive a Good Faith Estimate for the total expected cost of non-emergency services.